Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Training data generation

-Having defined various methods for generation of pure and mixed states together with three different strategies for labeling mixed states we have generated training datasets.
-They are summarized in Table~\ref{tab:data}, along with the number of generated states for each group.
-In total, we have synthesized three training sets, each with the same structure of the pure (100~000 states) and mixed separable (80~000 states), but with different strategies for labeling mixed entangled (150~000 states).
 In order to correctly evaluate the model, apart from the training sets, the validation and test sets were also created.
-The validation set is generated with the same structure as the \textit{verified} training dataset, but with 10 times smaller number of examples, i.e. 33~000 states generated.
+The first validation set is generated with the same structure as the \textit{verified} training dataset but with 10 times smaller number of examples, i.e. 56~000 states generated.
+Additionally, the second validation data set consisting of 10~000 $2 \otimes 2^{N-1}$ dimensional PPTES states \cite{tu2012} is generated as well.
 Next, we defined two test datasets for pure (30~000 states) and mixed states separately.
 The latter contains 20~000 separable states, and 20~000 entangled containing NPT states only (\textit{verified} strategy), generated both from the definition (Eq.~\ref{eq:mixed_def}) and using partial trace (Eq.~\ref{eq:mixed_tr}).
-Therefore, test dataset contains only the correctly labeled states.
-Further details on states generation can be found in the Supplementary Materials.
+Therefore, the test dataset contains only the correctly labeled states.
+Further details on states generation can be found in the Appendix.

-Since the main reason of creating the artificial classifier is to have an ability to detect not only NPT entangled states but also PPTES, thus additionally we generate 3 separate test datasets, each containing 10 000 well defined PPTES of different type.
+Since the main reason for creating the artificial classifier is to have the ability to detect not only NPT entangled states but also PPTES, we generate 3 separate test datasets, each containing 10 000 well-defined PPTES of different types.
 Precisely, the first PPTES test set includes $2 \otimes 4$ PPTES introduced by Horodeccy\cite{horodecki1997} and then generalized to $N$-qubits, $2 \otimes 2^{N-1}$ dimensional states\cite{tu2012}.
-The second test set is composed of fully PPT entangled states proposed by Acin et al.\cite{acin2001} And the third one is generated with the use of unextendible product basis (UPB)\cite{be1999}, with similar approach being described by Ma et al.\cite{ma2018}.
-All of these states are furtherly randomized by applying local operations to the separate qubits.
+The second test set is generated with the use of unextendible product basis (UPB)\cite{be1999}, with a similar approach being described by Ma et al.~\cite{ma2018} The third one is composed of fully PPT entangled states proposed by Acin et al.\cite{acin2001} All of these states are further randomized by applying local operations to the separate qubits.